webhintio/hint/packages/hint/docs/user-guide/concepts/hints.md

     }
     ```

-> **NOTE**: For convenience, the previous code snippet uses the short name to refer to the hint package name.
+> **NOTE**:  For convenience, the previous code snippet uses the short name to
+> refer to the hint package name.

 The following example teaches you on how to use custom hints.
-To refer to custom hints, you must use the full package name.
-To use custom hints, perform the following steps:
+To refer to
+custom hints, you must use the full package name.
+To use custom hints,
+perform the following steps.

-1. To add the `@myOrg/webhint-hint-clever-custom-audit` and `webhint-hint-another-example1` hints to your `package.json` file, run the following command.
+1. To add the `@myOrg/webhint-hint-clever-custom-audit` and
+    `webhint-hint-another-example1` hints to your `package.json` file, run the
+    following command.

     ```bash
     npm -i -D @myOrg/webhint-hint-clever-custom-audit webhint-hint-another-example1
     ```

-1. Copy the hints in the following code snippet and add it to your `.hintrc` file.
+1. Copy the hints in the following code snippet and add it to your `.hintrc`
+    file.

     ```json
     {